openhackathons-org/gpubootcamp/hpc/multi_gpu_nways/README.md

 After running Jupyter Lab, open [http://localhost:8888](http://localhost:8888/) in a web browser and start the `introduction.ipynb` notebook.

-### Containerized Build with Singularity
+## Optional: Containerized Build with Singularity

-**Note:** This material is designed to primarily run in containerless environments, that is, directly on the cluster.
+This material is designed to primarily run in containerless environments, that is, directly on the cluster.
 Thus, building the Singularity container is OPTIONAL.

 If containerization is desired, follow the steps outlined in the notebook [MPI in Containerized Environments](labs/CFD/English/C/jupyter_notebook/mpi/containers_and_mpi.ipynb).